 Authors of five cookbooks, television personalities on Food Network's "Too Hot Tamales," and co-chefs/owners of Border Grill Restaurants in Santa Monica and Los Angeles, California, and Las Vegas, Nevada, as well as Border Grill Truck in Los Angeles.

 - 1 1/2 pounds boneless, skinless halibut, cut into 4 portions

 - 2-3 jalapeños, stemmed and sliced into 1/4-inch disks

 - 1 tomato, cored and seeded, cut into strips

 - 1/2 cup Spanish green olives (picholines), sliced

 - 1/2 bunch fresh oregano leaves, roughly chopped

 - 3/4 cup fish stock or clam juice

-Heat one very large or two medium sauté pans over medium high heat for a minute then add olive oil.
-When hot, add fish filets seasoned with salt and pepper and turn the heat to very high.
-Sear the filets until golden brown and flip to sear on the other side.
-Remove filets from pan and place on a rack over a plate to catch juices.
+- Heat one very large or two medium sauté pans over medium-high heat for 1 minute then add olive oil.
+When hot, add fish fillets seasoned with salt and pepper to taste, and turn the heat to very high.
+Sear the fillets until golden brown and flip to sear on the other side.
+Remove fillets from pan and place on a rack over a plate to catch juices.

-Add fish stock and bring to a boil, reduce to a simmer, and return fish filets along with the juices to pan.
-Finish cooking, covered, about 1 to 3 minutes depending upon the thickness of filets.
+- Add fish stock and bring to a boil, reduce to a simmer and return fish fillets along with the juices to pan.
+Finish cooking, covered, about 1 to 3 minutes depending upon the thickness of fillets.